aselshall/eds/Syllabus2024.md

  |
  |

-Assessment plan (100%)
+### Assessment plan (100%)

-Participation 10%
+- Participation 10%

-Assignments 30%
+- Assignments 30%

-Project 30%
+- Project 30%

-Fina Exam 30%
+- Fina Exam 30%

 General notes
 - Grades Due from Faculty by Tuesday, 07 May 2024
 - If you are falling behind, consult the academic calendar for the last day to drop.
 - Incomplete grades are granted in exceptional circumstances (e.g., medical emergency)

-**Participation and Attendance**

-Participation:
+## Participation and Attendance

+### Participation
 For participation assessment students are expected to:
 - arrive on time, and attend everyclass for the entire class period
 - actively participate in discussions_without_ being called upon by the instructor.
 Questions in class and office hours are highly encouraged
 - be present in class, meaning avoid web browsing, texting, off subject discussions, or other non-academic activities that impact your class participation grade
 - read assigned materials _before_ class to prepare for discussion and to incorporate what is learned from the readings in the class discussion
 - fill-out exit ticket meaningfully to provide instructor with constructive feedback and suggestions

 All these will be evident by the quality of your class participation, which form the majority of your participation grade.

 Let the instructor know at the beginning of class if you anticipate an event (e.g., emergency phone call, appointment) that will disrupt the class activities.

 Two warnings regarding engaging in non-class related activities will be counted as one absence.

+### Attendance
-Attendance: Regular attendance in classes is expected.
+Regular attendance in classes is expected.
 - Notify instructor if you anticipate missing class.
 - Students are responsible for any missed material or changes in assignments, times, dates, or due dates announced in class.
 Unavoidable absences do not excuse students from responsibility for course material.
 - Absences may be excused with a written explanation from a medical professional, faculty member, administration, coach or athletic director.
 - Attendance will be monitored using "sign-in sheet" for each class meeting.
 It is the responsibility of the student to sign-in during each class attended.
 A student is considered absent if his or her signature does not appear on the sign-in sheet.
 Forgery of signatures on a sign-in sheet is a violation of university Academic Integrity Policies and subject to disciplinary action.

-Tardiness:
+### Tardiness
 - Each two instances of excessive tardiness (\> 5 minutes) will count as one absence.
 - Two instances of leaving class early will also count as one absence.

-Absences:
+### Absences
 Unexcused absences affect the final course grade according to the following schedule:

 | Up to 2 Absences | No effect on final grade |